-Creating a coaching business is from scratch is easy IF you know what steps you need to follow.
-In my experience as a coach, you will need to follow 7 simple steps in order to create a coaching business.
+Creating a coaching business from scratch is easy IF you know what steps you need to follow.
+In my experience as a coach, you will need to follow 7 essential steps in order to create a coaching business.

 Are there more things that you can add to the list?
 Sure.
 But what you have to keep in mind is that just simply following these 7 will help you create a basic business.